Akin - The Inside View

 Summer associate profile:

 Akin seeks motivated candidates with outstanding academic credentials, overall achievement, leadership and interpersonal skills, and work experience.
-In addition, the firm looks for candidates who demonstrate the firm’s core competencies: ownership, professional excellence, service and teamwork and client focus.
+In addition, the firm looks for candidates who demonstrate the firm’s core values: future-focused, diversity-minded, dedicated to excellence, service-oriented and collaborative.

 Summer program components: